needle-mirror/com.unity.asset-manager-for-unity/Documentation~/import-assets.md

 ### Check asset import state

-On the bottom right corner of an asset card, you can identify the asset state icon.
+In the bottom right corner of an asset card, you can identify the asset state icon.
 This icon represents the asset's import status.
 The following are the different types of import states available in Asset Manager for unity:

 ![Asset import states](./images/asset-import-state.png)